Connor-Knabe/holka-garage/README.md

 11.Install ssl certificate <https://github.com/certbot/certbot> use ./certbot-auto certonly --manual --email admin@example.com -d example.com -d www.example.com -d other.example.net note you will need to make sure app.js is running and add a route to routes.js with the specified info to verify this.

+11b.If you're using certbot you will want to check to see if you need to renew this script monthly .
+You can add a .sh file to /etc/cron.monthly that contains certbot renew --standalone --pre-hook "pm2 stop hg" --post-hook "pm2 start hg" which will run monthly and renew your cert.
+Also run sudo chmod +x yourFileName.sh to give permissions to execute it.

 12.Change the sslPath variable in login.js to the location of your certificate.

 13.Visting https://yourdomain.com should pull up the website.